adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/languages_task.md

 7. **Static or Dynamic Typing:**
    - *Text Response:* Discuss whether each language is statically typed or dynamically typed.

-9. **Creation Details:**
-   - *Text Response:* Explore whether the language was created by individuals, a company, academics, or industry professionals.

-10. **Scientific Paper:**
-    - *Text Response:* Check if there is any scientific paper describing the language's design principles or features.

 11. **Project Creation Commands:**
     - *Text and Code:* Provide the commands or steps for creating a project in each language.